varentechnologies/alphabet-soup/myREADME.md

 ```

-The four inputs represent: 1) the provided input, 2) a larger input I found online, 3) a matrix with more rows than columns, and 4)
+The four inputs above represent: 1) the provided input, 2) a larger input I found online, 3) a matrix with more rows than columns, and 4)
 a matrix with more columns than rows.

 The unit tests are integration tests.
-I decided to provide them as an example, but seeing that validation was not required, I did not think extensive unit tests were appropriate either.
-The integration tests do not use assertions, as I normally would.
 To run the tests and see the output on your screen:

 ```
 ./gradlew clean test --info
 ```

+## High Level Design

+Please see the JavaDocs in the `WordSearchService` for more detailed guidance in following the program logic.

+Here I describe the high level design choices and explain important decisions.

+This is a Spring Boot application.
+Spring Initializr is a convenient mechanism to create much of the necessary boiler plate for an application and to make use of the Spring Framework to take care of common tasks.
+I used it here to get started.
+In particular, I relied heavily on the application context and annotations to connect the application.
+Gradle comes along, and so unit test and logging.

+In addition, I made use of the `CommandLineRunner`.
+Alternatively, I might not have used Spring and instead produced a jar file and fed it command line arguments.
+The Spring Framework streamlines this process and adds capabilities for ease of development and use.

+## Logic Design

+I considered the high level steps that were necessary to solve a word search.
+There is setup of the puzzle, and then the same algorithm is to be run for each word you need to find.
+The algorithm can be described as follows: Scan the matrix for the first letter of your word and circle the letter looking for the second letter; once you have the second letter you have a direction.
+The direction should be followed until we have a match or find that we do not.
+I broke the problem down into functions describing each of these steps.
+This practice helps create readable and maintainable code that is easier for others to follow and modify if necessary.

+## Gotchas and Special Notes

+Because the ReadMe states that we can assume valid input, much work is saved in avoiding validation and handling edge cases.
+Presumably valid input means all the input words can be found in the grid, but I made a special note for the user if the word is not in the grid.
+Using a larger grid allows one to examine issues of scale.
+The running time of the algorithm can be described as O(N) where N = x * y, where x and y are the rows and columns.
+The

+I decided to provide them as an example, but seeing that validation was not required, I did not think extensive unit tests were appropriate either.
+The integration tests do not use assertions, as I normally would.